Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ### Typical Report Sections

 1. **Executive Summary**
-   - Key findings, business impact, and recommendations—free of jargon.
+   - Key findings, business impact, and recommendations - free of jargon.
 2. **Objectives and Scope**
    - What was tested, what was out of scope, engagement rules, timeline.
 3. **Methodology**